yossadh/yossadh.github.io/_posts/2018-12-03-pick-up-python.md

   # assign value to counter -> redundant comment
   counter = 0
   ```
   Furthermore, I think scientists can learn from the way software developers do their documentation, specifically applied to our lab notebook.
 One needs to deliberately devote time and effort to document.
-I expand this thought in more details in [another blog post about lab notebooking](TODO).
+I will elaborate on lab notebooking in [another blogpost](TODO) (link will be updated).
 - Code review and refactoring
   This is related to the previous point.
 If you write readable and well-structured code, sometimes comments become unnecessary.
 Code has to be revisited and revised, not only for the logic, but for structure.
 - Naming files, variables, functions